Antony-Thornton/MS2---Memory-Game/README.md

 ### Font and colours:
 The font and colours have been changed in this updated website to reflect "The Veggie Guy" fitness brand.
 The branding has been created to match the other websites created later in this course to give this page more meaning.

+Fonts used have been pulled through using Bootstrap 5.

+A green colour palette has been applied to match the veggie guy theme.

 <a name="features"></a>